 Next, Hold Gas Control Valve Down And Ignite Pilot With A Lighter

-As you hold down the gas knob, light the pilot with a long lighter, think of BBQ skewer.
-But, if your gas water heater has an igniting button, press that instead.
+As you hold down the gas knob, light the pilot with a long lighter (something like a barbecue skewer).
+That said, if your gas water heater has an igniting button, press that instead.

 Once The Flame Is Lit, Turn Gas Control Valve to "On"